 Butter gives great flavor, but gives a fairly flat cookie.

 Shortening is great for chewiness (NOTHING like it) but not a ton of flavor.

 Vegetable oil (or even sunflower oil or coconut oil) makes for a great looking cookie, but doesn’t have the same consistency or flavor.

 Lard or leftover bacon grease?
 Yup, that works too.
 But be careful, bacon grease will add the flavor of… well bacon.
 And while that sounds delicious, it doesn’t work in all recipes.

 Back to the cookies…

 If using just one fat, I would suggest vegetable oil.
 However, I found that the perfect cookie was actually from a combo of butter for flavor, shortening for chew and vegetable oil for the right spread.
-(This is my secret of what I usually do with cookies.)

 Get some powdered sugar and put it in a bowl.
 Or if you’re like me and HATE doing dishes, put it on a thing of aluminum foil that you can later just throw away.